mathewthe2/dictionary-media-service/README.md

 Provides full-text search for Japanese and English text in Anki decks.

+Notice: This repo is not maintained anymore.
+The future repository is under construction and will be posted here in the future.

 ## Workflow

 1. Add deck as *deck.json* to the resources folder.